kyledetella/generator-stamp/README.md

   window.JST.['template_name'];
 ```
   + `grunt restart` – Restart all tasks intiated via `grunt go` except browser will not auto-open
+  + `grunt imagemin:dev` – Optimize all images in `/public/img`.
+      - This task is autorun in the `build` sequence.
+      - Optimized images will be saved to `build/img`

 ## Your App
 ### Stamp will scaffold out you project with the following structure: